Br1ghTTT/ddos-simulator/README.md

 for server.js:
-u need to to install unirest and express by input npm i unirest and npm i express and also move it to another folder, and then u may start both servers
+u need to to install unirest and express by input npm i unirest and npm i express nad nodemon if u want and also move it to another folder, and then u may start both servers